Agents of S.H.I.E.L.D. recap: 'The Devil Complex'

 Things start going bad when Deke tries to deliver this news to Fitz.
 For whatever reason, Fitz barely reacts to the news of Hale’s capture, so Deke (perhaps searching for some kind of approval or acknowledgment from his grandfather) gets closer — and is greeted with a wrench to the face.
 Fitz then takes off his work clothes, revealing the crisp suit his evil version wore in the Framework.
 The Doctor is back!

 This must be another Fear Dimension apparition, right?
 It certainly seems like it, because the real Fitz is busy in the control room stressing out over his inability to come up with a solution to the Fear Dimension rift.
 Things just keep getting worse, as evidenced by two security cameras shorting out.
 When Daisy goes to check them out, Fitz suddenly finds himself face-to-face with the Doctor, who declares: “I’m here to do what you are unwilling to do.”
 That doesn’t sound good.
 It doesn’t look good either!
 Where Fitz has been struggling to come up with a solution to the Gravitonium problem, the Doctor has one, and it involves Daisy.
 He thinks Daisy’s powers are the missing key to controlling the Gravitonium, so he sends one of Hale’s robots to take her out.
 He also sends another robot at Mack and YoYo.
-Mack takes it out, but suffers an injury in the process, and decides to stay put to defend YoYo from any others. .)
+Mack takes it out, but suffers an injury in the process, and decides to stay put to defend YoYo from any others.
+(Recap continues on next page.)

 Meanwhile, Coulson’s interrogation of Hale doesn’t go well.
 Not only does she reveal that she intended for them to track her phone, she also reveals that her driver (who looked just like any other of her robots) was actually Carl Creel in disguise.
 On top of that, the Doctor isn’t the only figure returning from last season.
 Hale also has Anton Ivanov, the Superior, under her control.
 She now has the upper hand.
 Coulson strikes a deal with her, that he’ll go with her as a captive if she leaves the rest of his agents alone.
 She agrees.
 May is distraught once more at Coulson taking a suicidal risk, but can’t stop him from going through with it.
 Hale reports to her superiors that she has the missing piece needed to please this plan.
 Her shadowy bosses refer to themselves as “the Confederacy,” but still use that classic greeting: “Hail Hydra.”